Harshitat23/pdf-qa-langchain/README.md

 🚀 Features

-Upload any PDF and parse its content
+🔹Upload any PDF and parse its content

-Generate embeddings for chunks of the PDF
+🔹Generate embeddings for chunks of the PDF

-Store embeddings in a vector database for efficient retrieval
+🔹Store embeddings in a vector database for efficient retrieval

-Ask questions in natural language and get precise answers
+🔹Ask questions in natural language and get precise answers

-Powered by LangChain for document retrieval and LLM integration
+🔹Powered by LangChain for document retrieval and LLM integration

-Simple and modular codebase for easy customization
+🔹Simple and modular codebase for easy customization

 🏗️ Tech Stack

-Python 3.10+
+🔹Python 3.10+

-LangChain
+🔹LangChain

-FAISS / Chroma (Vector Store)
+🔹FAISS / Chroma (Vector Store)

-OpenAI or HuggingFace LLMs
+🔹OpenAI or HuggingFace LLMs

-PyPDF2 / pdfplumber for PDF text extraction
+🔹PyPDF2 / pdfplumber for PDF text extraction

 📖 How It Works

-Extract PDF text → Split into smaller chunks
+1️⃣ Extract PDF text → Split into smaller chunks

-Generate embeddings → Store in vector database
+2️⃣ Generate embeddings → Store in vector database

-Ask question → LangChain retrieves relevant chunks
+3️⃣ Ask question → LangChain retrieves relevant chunks

-LLM answers → Combines retrieved chunks into a response
+4️⃣ LLM answers → Combines retrieved chunks into a response